What is laryngitis?

-Laryngitis occurs when your voice box (larynx) becomes inflamed and your vocal cords become swollen and can't vibrate properly.
-This causes you to sound hoarse or to lose your voice.
-Normally you will recover from laryngitis without treatment.
+Laryngitis occurs when the voice box (larynx) becomes inflamed and the vocal cords become swollen and can't vibrate properly.
+This causes someone to sound hoarse or to lose their voice.
+Normally people recover from laryngitis without treatment.

 Hoarseness and loss of voice may worsen at first and last for up to a week after other symptoms are gone.